-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena writes about ancestors who lived to be 100—and how newspaper articles about them can help your family history research.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena writes about ancestors who lived to be 100—and how newspaper articles about them can help your family history research.

 How old was your oldest ancestor?
 A 2011 Huffington Post article reported that the “Number of Centenarians Is Booming in U.S.” It went on to comment that the number of people who celebrate a triple digit birthday has doubled in the last 20 years and today numbers approximately 72,000 people.
 It is predicted that in the future the number of centenarians will likely at least double again.*